m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 It's called Collective Futurecrafting because it's not about predicting or controlling the future, but about participating artfully in its emergence.
 Like gardening, it requires both intention and surrender, both careful tending and trust in life's inherent creativity.

 It is an ongoing process of becoming that will evolve.
-That I will share learnings from in the open as I sit and commune with my fellow crafters.
-As I pilot the principles, patterns and practices through my local school P&C and in the various communities I am part of.
-As I play it out as I live it out.
+And learnings from this evolution will be shared in the open as I sit and commune with my fellow crafters.
+As we pilot the principles, patterns and practices through my local kids school P&C and in the various communities I am part of.
+Playing it out as we live it out.

 In the words of <a href="https://adriennemareebrown.net/" target="_blank">Adrienne Maree Brown</a>